MARKET SNAPSHOT: Stock Market Climbs After Economic Data

 Low levels of first-time jobless claims (http://www.marketwatch.com/story/jobless-claims-cling-near-postrecession-low-2017-08-31) (http://www.marketwatch.com/story/jobless-claims-cling-near-postrecession-low-2017-08-31)suggest the labor market remains robust, while consumer spending-- (http://www.marketwatch.com/story/consumer-spending-kicks-into-higher-gear-in-july-2017-08-31)the biggest driver of the economy--picked up in July thanks to higher income of consumers and low inflation.

-The S&P 500 was up by about 8 points, or 0.3%, to 2,465, with nine of the 11 main sectors trading higher.
-Health-care and materials stocks were leading the gains, up 0.9% and 0.5%, respectively.
-Telecoms were down 0.2%, while financials were unchanged.
+The S&P 500 was up by about 11 points, or 0.5%, to 2,468, with nine of the 11 main sectors trading higher.
+Health-care and technology stocks were leading the gains, up 1.4% and 0.6%, respectively.
+Telecoms were down 0.3%, while financials were unchanged.
 The benchmark index is on track to end the month marginally lower, which would be its first monthly decline since March.

 The Dow Jones Industrial Average added 32 points, or 0.2%, to 21,924, with 23 of the 30 blue-chip companies trading higher.
 DuPont(DD), Pfizer Inc.(PFE) and UnitedHealth Group Inc.(UNH) were leading the gains, up more than 1%.